 The Ordinary Ascorbyl Glucoside serum brightens the skin within a few weeks of use.
 The complexion becomes more even and skin texture more refined.
 It helps turn back the clock by reducing and preventing the telltale signs of ageing.

 As a plus, the serum has a skin smoothening effect.
 If you’re struggling with uneven skin tone or redness, this serum would do the trick to take your complexion from lacklustre to radiant.

 The Ordinary serum is fragrance-free and stored in a dark glass bottle for easy application and longer shelf life.
 Some users say the serum doesn’t layer well with other products.
 It tends to pill, especially during cold months.
 It also takes a while to absorb into the skin, which may be frustrating if you’re in a rush.
-You do get a lot of bang for your buck with the Ordrinary, making this product one of the best vitamin C serums to try.

 - Contains 12 per cent ascorbyl glucoside, a vitamin C derivative